 Standard Form 100 must be filed by --

-(A) All private employers who are: (1) subject to Title VII of the Civil Rights Act of 1964, as amended, with 100 or more employees EXCLUDING State and local governments, primary and secondary school systems, institutions of higher education, Indian tribes and tax-exempt private membership clubs other than labor organizations; OR (2) subject to Title VII who have fewer than 100 employees if the company is owned or affiliated with another company, or there is centralized ownership, control or management (such as central control of personnel policies and labor relations) so that the group legally constitutes a single enterprise, and the entire enterprise employs a total of 100 or more employees.
+(A) All private employers who are (1) subject to Title VII of the Civil Rights Act of 1964, as amended, with 100 or more employees EXCLUDING State and local governments, public primary and secondary school systems, institutions of higher education, American Indian or Alaska Native tribes and tax-exempt private membership clubs other than labor organizations; OR (2) subject to Title VII who have fewer than 100 employees if the company is owned or affiliated with another company, or there is centralized ownership, control or management (such as central control of personnel policies and labor relations) so that the group legally constitutes a single enterprise, and the entire enterprise employs a total of 100 or more employees.

-(B) All federal contractors (private employers), who: (1) are not exempt as provided for by 41 CFR 60-1.5; (2) have 50 or more employees; and (a) are prime contractors or first-tier subcontractors, and have a contract, subcontract, or purchase order amounting to $50,000 or more; or (b) serve as a depository of government funds in any amount, or (c) is a financial institution which is an issuing and paying agent for U.S. Savings Bonds and Notes.
+(B) All federal contractors who (1) are not exempt as provided for by 41 CFR 60-1.5; (2) have 50 or more employees; (3) are prime contractors or first-tier subcontractors; and (4) have a contract, subcontract, or purchase order amounting to $50,000 or more; or serve as depositories of Government funds in any amount; or are financial institutions which are issuing and paying agents for U.S. Savings Bonds and or savings notes.

-Only those establishments located in the District of Columbia and the 50 states are required to submit Standard Form 100.
-No reports should be filed for establishments in Puerto Rico, the Virgin Islands or other American Protectorates.
+Establishments located in the District of Columbia and the 50 states are required to submit Standard Form 100.
+No reports should be filed for establishments in Puerto Rico, the Virgin Islands, or other American Protectorates

 2. HOW TO FILE

-Single-establishment employers, i.e., employers doing business at only one establishment in one location must complete a single EEO-1 online data record or submit a single EEO-1 paper report.
+(b) Single-establishment employers, i.e., employers doing business at only one establishment in one location must complete a single EEO-1 online data record.

-Multi-establishment employers, i.e., employers doing business at more than one establishment, must complete online: (1) a report covering the principal or headquarters office; (2) a separate report for each establishment employing 50 or more persons; and (3) a separate report (Type 8 record) for each establishment employing fewer than 50 employees, OR an Establishment List (Type 6 record), showing the name, address, and total employment for each establishment employing fewer than 50 persons, including a Type 6 employment data grid that combines all employees working at establishments employing fewer than 50 employees by race, sex, and job category.
-For the EEO-1 online application, keyed employment data automatically transfers to the overall Consolidated Report.
+(c) Multi-establishment employers, i.e., employers doing business at more than one establishment must complete online: (1) a report covering the principal or headquarters office; (2) a separate report for each establishment employing 50 or more persons; and (3) a separate report (Type 8 record) for each establishment employing fewer than 50 employees, OR an Establishment List (Type 6 record), showing the name, address, and total employment for each establishment employing fewer than 50 persons.
+For the EEO-1 online portal, companies using Establishment List reports (Type 6), must enter all employment data into the Consolidated report (Type 2).
+For the EEO-1 online application, all keyed employment data including data from the Type 8 reports will automatically transfer to populate the overall Consolidated Report.

 3. WHEN TO FILE

-This annual report must be filed not later than September 30.
-Employment figures from any pay period in July through September may be used.
+This annual report must be filed not later than March 31 following the reporting year.
+Employment figures from any pay period in October through December may be used (workforce snapshot).